scrollmapper/bible_databases_deuterocanonical/sources/en/wisdom-of-ahikar/wisdom-of-ahikar.md

 **[4:12]** Whence is this to me?
 Ah, Haiqar! that I might see thee just for once, that I might take my fill of gazing at thee, and delighting in thee.

 **[4:13]** Ah!
-0 my grief for thee to all time!
+O my grief for thee to all time!
 0 Haiqar, how have I killed thee! and I tarried not in thy case till I had seen the end of the matter.'

 **[4:14]** And the king went on weeping night and day.
 Now when the swordsman saw the wrath of the king and his sorrow for Haiqar, his heart was softened towards him, and he approached into his presence and said to him:

-**[4:15]** '0 my lord! command thy servants to cut off my head.'
+**[4:15]** 'O my lord! command thy servants to cut off my head.'
 Then said the king to him: 'Woe to thee, Abu Samik, 'what is thy fault?'

 **[4:16]** And the swordsman said unto him, 'O my master! every slave who acts contrary to the word of his master is killed, and I have acted contrary to thy command.'